okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 1. `data/datasets-format.html`: Original HTML in Portuguese from the Chamber of Deputies explaining CEAP dataset variables.
 1. `data/YYYY-MM-DD-ceap-datasets.md`: Table comparing contents from `data/YYYY-MM-DD-datasets_format.html` and our translation of variable names and descriptions.
 1. `data/YYYY-MM-DD-companies.xz`: Dataset with suppliers info containing all the fields offered in the [Federal Revenue alternative API](http://receitaws.com.br) and complemented with geolocation (latitude and longitude) gathered from Google Maps.
+1. `data/YYYY-MM-DD-congressperson_relatives.xz` contains data on the relatives of congresspeople and the nature of their relationship
+1. `data/YYYY-MM-DD-congressperson_relatives_raw.xz` also contains data on the relatives of congresspeople, but is only created if `src/get_family_names.py` fails to handle some names

 ## Four moments